LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 While debugging an application, we often want to temporarily run just a selection of relevant tests.
-This is specially useful when running all the tests slows down and distracts testing fixes for a specific issue.
+This is specially useful when running all the tests slows down and distracts from testing fixes for a specific issue.
 This can be accomplished by prefixed the clause heads of the selected tests with the ``(+)/1`` operator.
 For example:

 ::